theterg/pyoctopart/README.md

 This is a fork of [Joe Baker](https://github.com/jbaker0428/Python-Octopart-API)'s work, and this fork is *incompatible* with Python 2 distributions!

+You'll find the sources of this project over https://github.com/guyzmo/pyoctopart

 ## Usage

 ### Install